Rob Tyner: MC5

 MC5 earned national attention with their first album, Kick Out the Jams, recorded live on October 30 and 31, 1968, at Detroit's Grande Ballroom.
 Critic Mark Deming writes that Kick out the Jams is:

-The album caused some controversy due to Sinclair's inflammatory liner notes and the title track's rallying cry of "Kick out the jams, motherfuckers!"
-According to Kramer, the band recorded this as "Kick out the jams, brothers and sisters!" for the single released for radio play; Tyner claimed this was done without group consensus.
-The edited version also appeared in some LP copies, which also withdrew Sinclair's excitable comments.
+The album caused some controversy due to the inflammatory liner notes by the band's manager, John Sinclair, and the title track's rallying cry of "Kick out the jams, motherfuckers!"
+According to MC5 guitarist Wayne Kramer, the band recorded this as "Kick out the jams, brothers and sisters!" for the single released for radio play; Tyner claimed this was done without group consensus.
+The edited version also appeared in some LP copies, which also withdrew Sinclair's comments.
 The album was released in January 1969.

 He remained with the band until late 1972, when the MC5 split up.